luomanss/fullstack_2023/part0/spa_new_note.md

     participant browser
     participant server

-    Note left of browser: user enter new note and clicks save
+    Note left of browser: user enters new note and clicks save

     Note left of browser: browser handles submit form event<br/> by sending XHR to server